1. Best overall: Google Drive

 Google Drive stands out with its generous 15GB free storage plan.
 It offers extensive third-party integrations, affordable pricing, top-level security capabilities, and a wide range of backup options.

-The most reliable file sharing app
+The best value file sharing app

 Dropbox, a pioneer in file-sharing, offers a range of pricing plans suitable for various needs.
 It boasts strong 256-bit encryption, ensuring files are secure at rest and during transfers.

-The best file sharing app with manual encryption keys
+The best budget file sharing app

 Box offers significant space in its free tier and is known for rapid file sharing.
 It integrates seamlessly with platforms like Google Workspace and Slack.